gtk-rs/gtk-rs.github.io/_posts/2019-02-21-new-release.md

 #### `GString` type?

 This type has been created in order to prevent some useless copies to improve performances.
-For example, if you want to get a button label, you don't ownership over it, you just "get" it.
-Before the `GString` type, we'd clone the returned string and gave it back to the user.
-Now, we just hold a temporary reference over it, no more copy!
+It's used in case a function returns a `String` while fully transferring it.
+In such cases, we now just wrap it instead of cloning it.

 This is part of our performance focus.
 More to come in the next release!

 #### Minimum Rust version supported

 We moved it to `1.31.0` mainly because imports handling is much easier starting this version.
+We still need to update macros though (an issue about it is already [open](https://github.com/gtk-rs/glib/issues/420)).

+#### subclassing support in GLib

+This is a strongly asked feature and we now have it in GLib.
+A lot of work remains to be done, but it's mostly polishing.
+At its current state, it can be used already.
+Take a look at the [listbox_model](https://github.com/gtk-rs/examples/blob/master/src/bin/listbox_model.rs) if you want to see how it works.

 #### Even more bindings generated